Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Modelling of signal and backgrounds

-When applying the exclusivity requirement of $\ntrk=0$, the ratio of the yield from photon-induced processes in data to the MC prediction for the elastic processes is found to be $\SFexcl\pm0.15\,\textrm{(tot.)}$.
-This agrees with the expectation from MC simulation.
 Figure~\ref{fig:signalmodel} illustrates the extraction of the signal modelling correction from data.
 The signal modelling correction is only applicable to events with $\ntrk=0$.
 The simulated \Herwig\ events are used in conjunction with the signal modelling correction for predictions of photon-induced processes in events where the $\ntrk=0$ requirement is applied, while the event samples from \MGF\ are used for predictions in regions with larger track multiplicities.

 Uncertainties are evaluated by increasing the mass window of the DY background normalisation region to $73.5~\GeV <\mll< 108.5~\GeV$ and by changing the number of tracks used in the selection of the template, using $\ntrk=2$ instead of the nominal value.
-The total uncertainty of the signal modelling correction amounts to 4.2\%.
+The resulting uncertainty in the signal modelling correction amounts to 4.2\%.
 When the signal modelling correction is applied to \yyWW, an additional transfer uncertainty is included to account for potential differences between \yyll\ and \yyWW\ events due to the fact that rescattering effects are mass-dependent.
 It is calculated as the largest variation that arises from placing different lower bounds on the evaluation region; the lower bound on \mll\ was varied from $\mll=110$~\GeV\ to 400~\GeV\ in intervals of 10~\GeV.
 The resulting uncertainty amounts to 11\%.
-This uncertainty affects only the scaling of the \yyWW\ process and thus the measured signal strength and any cross section prediction derived using the signal correction factor but cancels out in the measurement of the fiducial cross section.
+This uncertainty affects only the scaling of the \yyWW\ process and thus the measured signal strength and any cross section prediction derived using the signal correction factor, but cancels out in the measurement of the fiducial cross section.